BioContainers/mulled/invfile.lua.md

     local travis = inv.task('travis')

-We always have to rebuild the Linuxbrew builder, since it is not available in a
+We always have to rebuild the local tools, since they are not available in a
 repository:

     travis
-      .runTask('main:generate_linuxbrew_builder')
+      .runTask('main:generate_image:jq')
+      .runTask('main:generate_image:git')
+      .runTask('main:generate_image:linuxbrew_builder')

 The branch currently being tested is stored in the environment variable `TRAVIS_BRANCH`, but this is also set to `master` when testing a pull request